-Ductwork is the tubing that is connected to the HVAC system which is used to funnel air throughout the building.
-It is important to size your ducts accurately since ductwork too small will make your HVAC system overwork, and ductwork too large will lessen the speed of airflow.
+Ductwork is the tubing connected to the HVAC system, used to funnel air throughout the building.
+It’s critical to size ductwork for residential projects correctly.
+Ducts too small force your HVAC system to overwork, while oversized ductwork slows airflow and reduces efficiency.

 Finding the right ductwork size, however, is not the easiest project, and a professional will most likely need to be consulted.
 As a matter of fact, certain building codes require air and heating systems to be in line with ACCA’s Manual D duct design.